fmido88/moodle-local_pg/README.md

 Custom pages for moodle, with multilangs, custom contexts, blocks, selectable layout, custom js and css for each page, easy url and more.

+Using atto HTML editor to create pages in moodle.
 - Create custom pages content from frontend.
 - Customize your page with css and js only applied to this page.
 - Add multilangs page contents.